National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/onboarding.md

 The Committee on the Science of Team Science of the National Research Council (Cooke and Hilton, Eds., _Enhancing the Science of Team Science_, 2015 <https://pubmed.ncbi.nlm.nih.gov/26247083/>) examined a number of factors that influence the function and success of team science.
 These include:

-* _<span style="text-decoration:underline;">Individual factors</span>_, such as how open team members are to collaboration, different ideas/approaches to conducting research (e.g., collaboration vs. individual), and individual communication and management styles.
+* _Individual factors_, such as how open team members are to collaboration, different ideas/approaches to conducting research (e.g., collaboration vs. individual), and individual communication and management styles.
-* _<span style="text-decoration:underline;">Institutional factors</span>_ including support for 'team science', such as geographic distance among institutions or individual researchers/team members, and institutional policies that support collaborative research (e.g., tenure/promotion policies).
+* _Institutional factors_ including support for 'team science', such as geographic distance among institutions or individual researchers/team members, and institutional policies that support collaborative research (e.g., tenure/promotion policies).
-* _<span style="text-decoration:underline;">Group factors, or team dynamics</span>_.
+* _Group factors, or team dynamics_.
   Bringing together individuals who are experts in their fields does not always translate into a well-organized, supportive, and clearly communicating group process.
   Collaborators, but especially Principal Investigators/Project Leads, are encouraged to be open to and understand the strengths and assets each member of the collaborative team brings to the project.
   Sound communication principles and methods of conflict resolution and negotiation strategies should be considered by the team early on in the establishment of the collaborative.
   This may be especially important for teams that are less experienced in working with one another, but well-established teams may want to revisit these points at the start and during a study.
   Having clear expectations of each collaborator's role and responsibilities at the beginning of the collaborative is highly recommended; this includes agreed-upon publication authorship for study outcomes.
-* _<span style="text-decoration:underline;">Infrastructure that underpins team science</span>_.
+* _Infrastructure that underpins team science_.
   In today's scientific landscape, it is not uncommon for researchers representing institutions from across the globe to collaborate on research studies.
   To do so effectively, these collaborative teams need reliable internet connectivity with equally reliable cybersecurity policies and support and space for local as well as distant meetings (e.g., Zoom, Teams) during all stages of the life of the study.